 A portion of this collection was donated by Alice Trumbull Mason in 1969.
 Additional material was donated from 1972 to 1977 by Mason's daughter, Emily Mason Kahn.

 A portion of the material donated by Alice Trumbull Mason in 1969 relating to her involvement with the American Abstract Artists was separated and filed with the American Abstract Artists records at the Archives of American Art.
-Files of news clippings and exhibition catalogs were transferred to the Smithsonian American Art Museum and National Portrait Gallery Library after microfilming.
+Files of news clippings about Mason and exhibition catalogs and announcements were transferred to the Smithsonian American Art Museum and National Portrait Gallery Library after microfilming on reel 630 and are not described in the collection container listing.

 Also found in the Archives of American Art is a collection of interviews by Ruth Bowman of members of the American Abstract Artists group conducted between 1963-1965, that includes an interview with Alice Trumbull Mason.
 The Archives of American Art also houses 2.3 linear feet of the records of the American Abstract Artists group.

-Portions of the collection received a preliminary level of processing at some point after donation.
-The collection was microfilmed in accretions on reels N69-137, 629, 630, and 3134.
-The entire collection was fully merged, processed, arranged, and described by Erin corley in 2007 with funding provided by the Terra Foundation for American Art.
+Portions of the collection received a preliminary level of processing at some point after donation, and the collection was microfilmed in accretions on reels N69-137, 629, 630, and 3134.
+The collection was processed and a finding aid prepared by Erin corley in 2007, was prepared for digitization by Stephanie Ashley in 2023, and was digitized in 2023 with funding provided by the Terra Foundation for American Art.